richardstartin/richardstartin.github.io/_posts/2018-01-08-sum-of-squares.md

   0.02%    0x00000243d89692ed: vaddsd  xmm0,xmm0,xmm2
 </pre>

-The sequential stream code is not as good - it is scalar - but the difference in performance is not as stark as it might be because of the inefficient scalar reduction in the <code language="java">for</code> loop: this is JLS floating point semantics twisting C2's arm behind its back.
+The sequential stream code is not as good - it is scalar - but the difference in performance is not as stark as it might be because of the inefficient scalar reduction in the `for` loop: this is JLS floating point semantics twisting C2's arm behind its back.

 <pre>
   0.00%    0x0000021a1df54c24: vmovsd  xmm0,qword ptr [rbx+r9*8+48h]